Anderson localized states for the quasi-periodic nonlinear wave equation on $\mathbb Z^d$: Linear analysis

 As we will see later, the proof of LDT can be accomplished in three steps: \begin{itemize} \item The first step deals with the small scales, for which we establish LDE for all $\omega\in\Omega$ and scales

-for some $\rho_1>0.$ In this step we only employ the Neumann series argument. \item To continue the LDE for scales with some $c\in (0,1)$, one typically imposes certain Diophantine conditions on $\omega$, namely,
+for some $\rho_1>0.$ In this step we only employ the Neumann series argument. \item For the intermediate scales

-for some $C>1.$ This can be done, as mentioned in sect.~1, and corresponds to approach (i).
-However, as mentioned there, we have decided to adopt approach (ii), which for scales

-is able to establish LDE {for all $\omega\in\Omega$}.
-The proof of such intermediate scales LDE is based on preparation type theorem together with clustering properties of the spectrum of the diagonal matrix $D$ (cf. \eqref {sublthm}, Theorem~\ref{clusthm}). \item For the large scales (i.e., $N>(\varepsilon+\delta)^{-\frac{1}{10^4db^4}}$) LDE, we will apply matrix-valued Cartan's estimates and semi-algebraic sets theory of \cite{BGS02}.
-This step requires both the Diophantine condition and the so called second Melnikov's condition on $\omega.$ More precisely, we denote
+we are able to establish LDE {for all $\omega\in\Omega$}.
+The proof of such intermediate scales LDE is based on preparation type theorem together with clustering properties of the spectrum of the diagonal matrix $D$ (cf. \eqref {sublthm}, Theorem~\ref{clusthm}). \item For the large scales (i.e., $N>(\varepsilon+\delta)^{-\frac{1}{10^4db^4}}$) LDE, we will apply matrix-valued Cartan's estimates and semi-algebraic sets theory of \cite{BGS02}. {This step requires both the Diophantine condition and the {additional non-resonant condition} on $\omega$.} More precisely, we denote

-Then we have for $\varepsilon\lesssim \delta$,
+Then we have for $\varepsilon=O(\delta)$,

-which motivates the usage of the exponent $10^5db^5$ in the Diophantine condition of $\omega.$ The second Melnikov's condition which is imposed so that the sublinear bound on bad boxes along the $\Z^d\ni n$-direction holds true involves a sub-exponential bound in the scale $N$.
+which motivates the usage of the exponent $10^5db^5$ in the Diophantine condition of $\omega.$ {The additional non-resonant condition (i.e., $\omega\in\widetilde \Omega_N$, cf. \eqref{tilomg})} involves a sub-exponential bound in the scale $N$, which is imposed so that the sublinear bound on bad boxes along the $\Z^d\ni n$-direction holds true.

 \end{itemize}